catdarick/WellBot/README.md

   getMaybeText    :: a -> Maybe String
 ```

-Now we can define the instance for out data type:
+And we can define the instance for out data type:
 ```haskell
 --class Update module here imported qualified as Class instance Class.Update Update where